dataout-org/rf_court_cases/sogi_based_crimes/README.md

-Crimes motivated by prejudices based on sexual orientation and gender identity (SOGI) collected from Russian court decisions for 2021 and 2022.
+Crimes motivated by prejudices based on sexual orientation and gender identity (SOGI) collected from Russian court decisions (first instance criminal cases) for 2021 and 2022.
 The dataset includes 42 cases with the following metadata:

 * case_id_uid: a combination of a case identifier and uid (unique identifier) used in the case link;